jeffpar/mandelbot/README.md

 Mandelbot
 ---------

-Like [package.json](package.json) says, a Mandelbot is a "Mandelbrot image generator written in JavaScript."
+A Mandelbot is a Mandelbrot image generator written in JavaScript.
 The goals include:

 - Make Mandelbots easy to use and configure (see [Configuration](#configuration))
 - Support multiple Mandelbots per page (see [Demo](http://mandelbot.net))